Sivahari33/Module-3/README.md

 ## Result
 Thus the program executed successfully.

-# Regex in Python: Filter Words Without the Letter 'e'
+# 3B.Regex in Python: Filter Words Without the Letter 'e'

 ## Aim
 To write a Python program that filters out and returns all elements from a list **that do not contain the letter `'e'`**, using **regular expressions (regex)**.